 Vrbo Owners Need Commercial Insurance to Cover Their Rental

 Relying on homeowner’s insurance to cover your Vrbo rental is a misinformed choice.
 Most of the time, a homeowner’s policy is not going to help if anything happens during a guest’s stay at your Vrbo rental.
 This is because homeowner’s insurance policies aren’t going to cover your short-term rental property due to a business exclusion clause.
 Your Vrbo rental is considered a business because you’re making income from renting it, and therefore, is not covered by a standard homeowner’s policy.
 Therefore, you need commercial insurance.

 Your biggest risk as a Vrbo rental owner is liability.
-What if a guest, without you knowing, brought a dog to the rental and that dog bit a neighbor’s child?
-Your neighbor could sue you for the injury to their child and you would want to file a liability insurance claim.
-Unless you have insurance for Vrbo owners this claim could go unpaid and even flat denied.
+What if a guest, brought a dog to the rental and that dog bit a neighbor’s child?
+Even if your house rules state that animals and pets are not allowed, your neighbor could sue you for the medical expenses related to the injury, and you would need to file a liability insurance claim.
+Unless you have insurance for Vrbo owners, this claim could go unpaid — and even flat-out denied.
 Make sure you carry commercial general liability insurance coverage for incidents like this, and make sure it does not have an animal exclusion.